 This award focuses on recognizing non-tenured junior scholars who have completed their PhDs between three to six years from this call (Fall 2022).
 Nominees are to have demonstrated competence in pursuing and executing quality IS research that makes meaningful intellectual contribution to the IS discipline.

-An Awards Committee has been formed to recommend candidates for the award for 2021.
-The committee members are Anindya Ghose (Chair), Beibei Li, D. J. Wu (ex-officio, President-ISS), and Oliver Yao.
+An Award Selection Committee has been formed to recommend candidates for the award for 2022.
+The committee members are Anindya Ghose (Chair), Elena Karahanna, Xinxin Li, Olivia R. Liu Sheng (ex-officio, President-ISS).

 At this stage, nominations for the award are invited from the information systems community at large.
-Though self-nominations are discouraged, anyone can submit a nomination to the President of ISS by email at: email@example.com (please state the subject as "Nomination for ISS Gordon B. Davis Young Scholar Award - 2021").
-The deadline for submission of nominations is August 1, 2021.
+Though self-nominations are discouraged, anyone can submit a nomination to the President of ISS, Olivia Sheng, by email at: email@example.com (please state the subject as "Nomination for ISS Gordon B. Davis Young Scholar Award - 2022").
+The deadline for submission of nominations is August 17, 2022.

-The awards committee will deliberate upon the pool of nominees and make recommendations to the President of the Information Systems Society.
-Winners of the award will be informed early September, 2021.
-The 2021 ISS Gordon B. Davis Young Scholar Award winner will be announced during the 2021 Conference on Information Systems Technology in Newport Beach, CA. A plaque from the society will be presented.
+The award selection committee will deliberate upon the pool of nominees and make recommendations to the President of the Information Systems Society.
+Winners of the award will be informed on September 15th, 2022.
+The 2022 ISS Gordon B. Davis Young Scholar Award winner will be announced during the 2022 Conference on Information Systems Technology at Indianapolis, Indiana.
+A plaque from the society will be presented.
 Organization details of this celebration event will be updated later.

 It is a condition of the award that the ISS Gordon B. Davis Young Scholar be a member of the Information Systems Society, and, except for unusual circumstances approved by the President of ISS, remain a member of the Society until they retire from full-time work.